mihdan/cyr2lat/readme.txt

 = Where do I report security bugs found in this plugin? =

 Please report security bugs found in the source code of the undefined plugin through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/b6b7bcdc-2668-4aed-9226-8e3b5e809ab0).
 The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.

 == Changelog ==

+= 6.7.0 () =
+* Fixed a fatal error occurred with WP-CLI in a rare case.

 = 6.6.0 (30.11.2025) =
 * Fixed the deprecated function message in Main.php with WordPress 6.9.